Island Living in the Turks and Caicos Islands

 Temporary Residence Certificates are renewed annually for $1,000 plus $150 for a spouse and $50 for each child residing with you.
 It is required that you do not work, are of good health and character and able to support yourself and family.

-In order to carry on any gainful employment in the Turks & Caicos Islands you’re required to first have a Work Permit which your employer will obtain for you.
+In order to participate in any gainful employment in the Turks & Caicos Islands you are required to first have a Work Permit, which your employer will obtain for you.
 Fees vary and most work permits are renewable annually.
 In order to start a business you must first have a Business License and then a Work Permit.
 A business manager work permit fee costs $7,000.00 per year.

 Persons wishing to retire or live here long term might consider obtaining a Permanent Residence Certificate.
 A PRC grants the holder permission to reside here for their lifetime.
 Making an investment in real estate or a business in which you are not working, may qualify for a PRC.
 The minimum investment required is $500,000.00 on Providenciales and $125,000.00 on our other islands.